-Each hospital will collect and submit to the state uninsured days and charges and program data for the state plan year from the hospital's claims and auditable financial records.
+Each hospital will collect uninsured days and charges and program data for the hospital's fiscal/CMS Report years that encompass the state plan year from the hospital's claims and auditable financial records.
 Only hospital inpatient and outpatient days and charges and program data for medical services that would otherwise be eligible for Medicaid should be included in the DSH calculation.
 Inpatient and outpatient uninsured services will not include services that would be reimbursed as Rural Health Clinic or Federally Qualified Health Clinic services if the patient were eligible for Medicaid.
 The uninsured days, charges and program information provided to the state are subject to the same audit standards and procedures as the data included in the cost report.